stianloader/Starloader/README.md

 ## Building

 <b>Due to how the the people over at Sponge compile their module-infos,
   building SLL requires Java 16 or higher.
-Running SLL works with Java 11 and beyond regardless.</b>
+Running SLL works with Java 1.8 and beyond regardless.</b>

-The project can be built via gradle and a JDK 16 or higher.
+The project can be built via maven and a JDK 11 or higher (JDK 17 is recommended).
-This can be easily done via `./gradlew shadowJar` on most systems.
+This can be easily done via `mvn install` on most systems.
-The built jar is located in the build/libs folder, and should have a "-all" suffix, if that isn't the case you might have not built that shadowjar, which will not run as it is missing vital dependencies.
+The built jar is located in the target folder.
+(Note: you probably don't want the jar prefixed with "original-")

 ## Running

-On MacOS it has to be run manually via a Java 11 JRE (17 recommended) with a command such as `java -cp starloader-launcher-XYZ-all.jar de.geolykt.starloader.launcher.CLILauncher`
+On MacOS it has to be run manually via a Java 1.8 JRE (17 recommended) with a command such as `java -cp starloader-launcher-XYZ-all.jar de.geolykt.starloader.launcher.CLILauncher`

 Place the built `starloader-launcher-XYZ-all.jar` in the galimulator folder.